root-project/root/docbook/users-guide/WritingGUI.md

 ```

 Three parameters of these methods could be replaced by 0.
 The meaning in
-these cases would be “any signal”, “any receiving object”, “any slot of
+these cases would be "any signal", "any receiving object", "any slot of
-the receiving object”, i.e. 0 is used as a wildcard.
+the receiving object", i.e. 0 is used as a wildcard.
 The sender
 parameter cannot be 0, because you can disconnect signals from one given
 object.
 If the signal parameter is 0, the receiver and the slot are
 disconnected from any signal.
 Giving the name of the signal you